 xmake f -p cross -a cortex-m3 --toolchain=armcc -c

-cross-compilation platform is specified, and the cpu used by -a cortex-m3
+xmakeThis toolchain is mainly used for embedded cross-compilation, so the -p cross cross-compilation platform is specified, and the cpu used by -a cortex-m3 is specified, and the -a/--arch parameter is reused here.

 Armclang for Keil/MDK